Kjir/cv/cv.md

 ### Professional Experience
+* Full Stack Software Developer, Renuo AG, Wallisellen, ZH, Switzerland (Nov.
+2016 – Current)
+    - Workend on many customer projects using mainly Ruby on Rails and Angular.
+    - Took the lead in the Systems Operations working group.
+    - Talks and other training events for interns.
+    - Transformed the Kinova website to a mobile-first approach.
+    - Analysed the web performance of the main projects.
+    - Technologies got to work on: `Ruby on Rails` `Angular 2` `Webpack` `React` `Phoenix`
 * Software Engineer, Vendini, Gualdo Tadino, Italy (Jul.
-2015 – Current)
+2015 – Sep.
+2016)
     - Rewrote from scratch the old patron manager using AngularJS and a REST API.
     - Helped an intern, later hired by the company, to learn the tools and develop his potential as a software engineer.
     - Integrated seamlessly the Angular application in the legacy Zend application sharing authentication between the API and the legacy PHP application.